-Fireworks banned at Chinese New Year
+Fireworks banned at Chinese New Year - CBBC Newsround

 Pollution can be measured in different ways, but the World Health Organisation (WHO) use a scientific calculation that measures the number of small particles in the air which can be breathed in.

-They recommend that an average of 10 micrograms per cubic metre is a safe amount over a year, 25 micrograms in a day.
+They recommend that an average reading of 10 micrograms per cubic metre is a safe amount over a year, but shouldn't go over 25 micrograms per cubic metre in one day.

-Recordings in China's capital city Beijing in recent years have regularly been higher than 400 micrograms, and around 600 in the city of Shijiazhuang.
+Levels in China's capital city Beijing in recent years have regularly been higher than 400 micrograms, and around 600 in the city of Shijiazhuang.

-In 2014 China's government have said that they are working to reduce the amount of pollution in the air.

-Since then they've been trying to close down some coal-burning factories, and have limited the amount of traffic on roads at certain times.
+In 2014 China's government said that they were going to start working to reduce the amount of pollution in the air.
+Since then they say they've been trying to close down some coal-burning factories, and have limited the amount of traffic on roads at certain times.